-Inequalities mainly stem from intra-region differentials (OECD, 2005), which largely reflect differences between rural and urban incomes (Li and Xu, 2008).
-To adequately measure these differences at a national level it is necessary to use household survey data and a new methodology (Box 5.1).
+24. The principal source of inequalities stems from intra-region differentials (OECD, 2005), which mainly reflect differences between rural and urban incomes (Li and Xu, 2008).
+To adequately measure these differences at a national level it is necessary to use household survey data and a new methodology (Box 1).